vigetlabs/microcosm/docs/guides/architecture.md

 Data flows downward, transformed by presenters into a form useful to the view layer.
 As users interact with the app, actions are dispatched to domains and effects to handle necessary state changes and side-effects.

-Following the Model-View-Presenter pattern has brought our client-side applications a degree of organization and testability that yields tremendous efficiency gains.